 11100 – Vrbo Payment Clearing Account (Asset) | $2440 |

-Finally, in your Bnbtally listing rules, we recommend to set the owner as the customer of the invoice.
+Finally, in your Tallybreeze listing rules, we recommend to set the owner as the customer of the invoice.
 We also recommend to set the class category of each line item as “Owner Name: Listing Address” which means you should create two class categories in QuickBooks for this listing, one class category for the owner (set as the parent class) and the other class category for the listing address (set as the sub-class).

-With Bnbtally, you’re also able to automate the creation of additional bills and invoices for each reservation.
+With Tallybreeze (formerly Bnbtally), you’re also able to automate the creation of additional bills and invoices for each reservation.
 Consider the following:

-All of the above settings can be quickly set up using Bnbtally’s presets for your listings.
+All of the above settings can be quickly set up using Tallybreeze’s presets for your listings.
 Here’s how to set up these presets…

 From here, presets will be loaded as your listing accounting rules and you can edit as needed.